a0re/innovation-backend/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-This project implements a complete machine learning pipeline for spam detection that classifies text messages as spam or not spam, and performs K-Means clustering to identify spam subtypes.
-The project was designed for academic submission with clean, commented code and comprehensive documentation.
+This project implements a comprehensive machine learning pipeline for spam detection that classifies text messages as spam or not spam, performs K-Means clustering to identify spam subtypes, and includes advanced anomaly detection techniques.
+The project was enhanced with real datasets, advanced feature engineering, and sophisticated analysis tools for academic submission with clean, commented code and comprehensive documentation.

 ## 📁 Project Structure